 Is “heaven” a place, a condition of existence, a close relationship with God, or something else?
 Do the righteous go to “heaven” (whatever it may be) at death or at the resurrection?

-Scripture is vague on the details of what happens to the righteous at death; the church therefore feels it is not necessary to have an official position on this subject.
-What the church tries to emphasize are the topics Scripture is clear about.
-What are some of these?
+Scripture is vague on the details of what happens to the righteous at death; the church therefore does not have an official position on this subject.
+The church tries to emphasize topics Scripture is clear about.

-The promise of an afterlife as the hope of the Christian, of course, comes from the New Testament.
+The promise of an afterlife as the hope of the Christian comes from the New Testament.
 The apostles of the first-century church taught that the righteous would live in the presence of God.
 The New Testament writers, while they knew God to be omnipresent, often located God’s presence as being in a place called “heaven.”
-God is the creator of heaven, of course, and is not forced to be there, but he chooses to reveal himself as dwelling in heaven.
+God is the creator of heaven, and is not forced to be there, but he chooses to reveal himself as dwelling in heaven.

 In ancient thought, the universe formed a cosmic building: the underworld, the earth and heaven.
 In this three-tiered scheme, the gods lived in the upper realm (heaven).
 The middle world (earth) was populated by humans.
 Below that was the netherworld or Sheol, the grave, the place of death and the abode of evil spirits.

 The writers of the Gospels didn’t know that anyone would have a theological concern about them speaking of God as existing in some specific place.
-In their world view, they simply didn’t think it odd to speak of heaven as the place of God’s presence.
+In their worldview, they didn’t think it odd to speak of heaven as the place of God’s presence.
 The Gospels tell us that Jesus on several occasions talked about God as being in heaven, and that he taught his disciples to pray, “Our Father in heaven…” (Matthew 6:9).
 Jesus said he would go and prepare “rooms” for the believers.
-This going was to his Father’s house — to heaven — to “prepare a place” for them (John 14:2).
+He was going to his Father’s house — to heaven — to “prepare a place” for them (John 14:2).

 It’s perhaps best to view “heaven” in the way the New Testament describes it.
 That is, a heavenly existence is the eternal life after this life in which God is the centrality of our being.
-To put it simply, the righteous are promised that they will live forever in absolute joy in the presence of God (Revelation 21:2-7).
+The righteous are promised that they will live forever in peace and joy in the presence of God (Revelation 21:2-7).

 The New Testament promises believers that on the other side of death they will experience the resurrection and the heavenly state forever.
 This eternal existence is now “stored up for you in heaven,” wrote Paul (Colossians 1:5).
 All who long for this hope — for eternal life on the other side of death — distinguish between earthly and heavenly realities.
 They store up, as Jesus counseled, “treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal” (Matthew 6:20).